kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 ## History

-Originated in China at around the 7th centur
+Originated in China at around the 7th century.
+Started as bamboo tubes filled with gunpowder that would explode when thrown into a fire (mostly noise, no light)